lexibank/tlopo/out/vol4/chapter7.md

 ## 12. Crickets, grasshoppers (Order Orthoptera - ‘straightwings’); Cicadas (Order Hemiptera= ‘half wings’)

-Figure 7.4 _Grvllus sp._, cricket
+Figure 7.4: _Grvllus sp._, cricket

 If a generic term existed in POc, either for grasshoppers, or for grasshoppers + crickets + cicadas (+ mantises), I have not been able to reconstruct it.
 Although I have a number of reconstructions, their reflexes show considerable variation in gloss.
 Some terms refer to ‘singing insect’, which may indicate either cricket or cicada.
 Lack of agreement in glosses may reflect indifference among speakers, although I would expect a generic term if particular varieties were not seen as important.
-Some languages have simply adopted verb forms for ‘grasshopper’— etymons from Kove (piti-piti ‘jumping insect found in beach rubbish’ and Raga (visi[ribi] ‘taro plant hopper’) are from POc &ast;pitik ‘spring up suddenly’/ POc &ast;pitik-pitik jump repeatedly .
-In Dobu crickets are named kelei ʔana toelita, literally ‘wallaby’s teacher’ (Ralph Lawton. pers. comm.).
-A grasshopper named kokoru-bote in Arosi is remarkable for the use found for it.
-It is described as ‘a large grasshopper, put on one’s head to eat lice’ (from koru ‘eat’, bote ‘lice’).
+Some languages have simply adopted verb forms for ‘grasshopper’ - etymons from Kove (_piti-piti_ ‘jumping insect found in beach rubbish’) and Raga (_visi[ribi]_ ‘taro plant hopper’) are from POc _&ast;pitik_ ‘spring up suddenly’/ POc _&ast;pitik-pitik_ jump repeatedly.
+In Dobu crickets are named _kelei ʔana toeʔita_, literally ‘wallaby’s teacher’ (Ralph Lawton. pers. comm.).
+A grasshopper named _kokoru-bote_ in Arosi is remarkable for the use found for it.
+It is described as ‘a large grasshopper, put on one’s head to eat lice’ (from _koru_ ‘eat’, _bote_ ‘lice’).
 Together with mantises and stick insects, grasshoppers and crickets are valued as food.
-Kwaio has a term, faPafulu glossed as ‘generic term for edible insects, incl. grasshoppers, stick insects etc.’ Their appeal would no doubt be as a kind of snack food, a chance variation on their regular diet.
+Kwaio has a term, _faʔafulu_ glossed as ‘generic term for edible insects, incl. grasshoppers, stick insects etc.’ Their appeal would no doubt be as a kind of snack food, a chance variation on their regular diet.

 <table>
 <tr>